leipero/AdG-gtk-theme/README.md

       make
       sudo make install

 you can't use `--enable-gdm-dark` at the same time (and vice-versa), if you use both, durring instalation last one will be installed.
-If you disable GTK theme (`--disable-gtk`) Gnome-Shell theme will be built but not installed (will be available in build directory).

 ##### GDM Option 2: